angular/components/guides/v15-mdc-migration.md

 ### Progress Bar

-* Hiding the bar with `visibility: hidden` will not hide all internal elements because they apply a `visibility: visible` style.
-Instead, style it with `opacity: 0` or `display: none`, or remove it completely with `ngIf`.
+* Visibility on internal elements is now set to `visible`.
+Setting `visibility: hidden` will no longer hide all internal elements.
+Instead, style it with `opacity: 0`, `display: none`, or remove it completely with `ngIf`.

 * Height is always set to 4px and does not get shorter or taller using `height` styles.